maryam-shahdoust/SimMapNet/README.md

 This approach allows the incorporation of prior biological knowledge through GO similarity-based distances, improving network inference accuracy.

 **Data Pre-processing:**
 The gene expression data(Y) has to be norlmalized and centralized.
-To ensure the data conforms to a multivariate normal distribution, a normalization transformation is applied.
-One common transformation is log-transformation, where the \(\log_2\) of the data is computed.
+If data are not normalized, use a normalization transformation such as log2-transformation.
 The gene expression vectors for each sample are then centralized so that their corresponding means are adjusted to zero.
 ``` bash
 Data <- "SOS.data"
 Data.centralized <- scale(Data,center=TRUE,scale=FALSE)